Toprun123/Platformer/readme.md

 ## What is it?
 Platformer is a simple platformer game which uses pygame to run.
 It can be sometimes addictive.
 And goes on forever as long as you don't lose.
 ## How to Run?
-Make sure you have python and it is added to your path
+Make sure you have python, and it is added to your path
 ```bash
 python3 --help
 ```